susmitpy/cache_df/README.md

-# Cache Pandas Dataframe to Disk
+# Cache Pandas Dataframes to Disk

 Easily cache Pandas Dataframes to disk using a simple interface.